The Church of Jesus Christ of Latter-day Saints in Malawi: History

-Humanitarian Efforts
+Humanitarian efforts

-In 2002, The LDS Church sent food boxes packed by volunteers, cerial, and grain to Malawi and neighboring countries to assist those hindered by the drought.
+In 2002, The LDS Church sent food boxes packed by volunteers, cereal, and grain to Malawi and neighboring countries to assist those hindered by the drought.
 The Church was undertook a campaign to vaccinate Malawians against measles in 2008.
 In 2016, Lilongwe Mayor, Willie Chapondera, commended missionaries for enhancing behavior change among individuals in the city.
 In 2018, the LDS Church stated it will continue taking part of national development through its self-reliance program.
 Between July 2019 and June 2020, partnering with Sightsavers, more than 130,000 people were screened for vision loss, and 924 received sight-restoring surgery.
 In 2020, the LDS Church donated $20 Million to UNICEF's global vaccination effort, benefitting those in Malawi and other countries.
 The LDS Church raised $200,000 worldwide in 2021 to construct school blocks at a primary school in Traditional Authority Chitukula in Lilongwe and provide desks and other furnishings.

-Districts and Congregations
+Stakes and congregations

-As of February 2023, Malawi had the following districts and congregations:
+As of May 2025, Malawi had the following stakes and congregations: